-A second power supply channel (Discrete PWR) can provide 24 Vdc ±10% @ 50 mA maximum output current, to power the module's configurable input circuitry (configured as Discrete Inputs).
+A second power supply channel (Discrete PWR) is capable of providing 24 V (dc) ±10 % @ 50 mA maximum output current, to power the module's configurable input circuitry (configured as Discrete Inputs).
 Power connections can be made through terminal 37, with terminal 38 as the common.
 This power supply is sized to provide power for all ten discrete inputs.
 Refer to Figure 2-17 for information on the module's internal power supply relationship.

-If total current draw through terminals 37 and 38 exceed 80 mA the NOTICE power supply's internal breaker will open.
+If total current draw through terminals 37 and 38 exceed 80 mA the power supply's internal breaker will open.
 Upon such a condition, all load must be removed from the specified terminals to allow this breaker to reset.